Château Latour-Martillac Pessac-Léognan blanc 2022 - Grand Cru Classé

 Wine rated (2025 guide) 95/100

-A blend of 52% Sauvignon Blanc and 48% Semillon, Château Latour-Martillac Blanc 2022 offers a chalky, mineral nose, with a touch of reduction, crushed citrus and mint.
-Fascinatingly pure and full of energy, this wine has aged 15 months in oak and should drink beautifully for over 15 years.
+A blend of 52% Sauvignon Blanc and 48% Sémillon, Château Latour-Martillac Blanc 2022 offers a chalky, mineral nose with hints of reduction, crushed citrus, and mint.
+With fascinating purity and boundless energy, this wine has been aged for 15 months in oak barrels and should be at its best for over 15 years.
 Total production: 2,250 cases.
 2025-2040